 - 4.1 Where an AI undertakes other banking and financial business through subsidiary companies, it is normally expected to provide the necessary capital to support the latter's operations.
 To ensure that the AI's capital position is maintained at an adequate level taking into account its exposures to risks stemming from such subsidiaries, the MA will generally require the AI to comply with its minimum CAR requirements on a consolidated basis, in addition to a solo / solo-consolidated basis, by issuing a notice under §3C(1) of the BCR to the AI. - 4.2 When calculating its CAR on a consolidated basis, an AI is only required to include those subsidiaries which the MA has specified in the notice issued under §3C(1) of the BCR.
 The MA will generally only specify those subsidiaries engaging mainly in "relevant financial activities" as defined in §27(3) of the BCR. - 4.3 An Al's calculation of its consolidated CAR excludes any subsidiaries of the AI which are securities firms or insurance firms that are subject to the regulation of the Securities and Futures Commission (SFC) or the Insurance Authority (IA), or of relevant overseas authorities having similar functions to the SFC or the IA.
-An AI's capital investments in these securities and insurance subsidiaries should in general (but see para.
+An Al's capital investments in these securities and insurance subsidiaries should in general (but see para.
 4.4 below) be deducted from the AI's capital base in calculating its CAR.
-Furthermore, to ensure that these subsidiaries are themselves adequately capitalized, the MA may require that any capital shortfall in these subsidiaries, if not rectified in a timely manner, be deducted from the AI's CET1 capital. - 4.4 In calculating its CAR on a consolidated basis, an AI is required to deduct from its capital base its capital investments in any financial sector entities (including those that are securities and insurance firms) that are not the subject of consolidation under §3C of the BCR.
-As mentioned in subsection 3.1, a limited exemption from deduction is available to the extent of the thresholds permitted in the BCR and calculated under Schedules 4F and 4G of the BCR.
+Furthermore, to ensure that these subsidiaries are themselves adequately capitalized, the MA may require that any capital shortfall in these subsidiaries, if not rectified in a timely manner, be deducted from the AI's CET1 capital.